 - Actual and forecasted home prices impact our provision or benefit for credit losses as well as the growth and size of our guaranty book of business. - Changes in home prices affect the amount of equity that borrowers have in their homes.
-Borrowers with less equity typically have higher delinquency and default rates, particularly in times of economic stress.

-- As home prices increase, the severity of losses we incur on defaulted loans that we hold or guarantee decreases because the amount we can recover from the properties securing the loans increases.
-Declines in home prices increase the losses we incur on defaulted loans. - As home prices rise, the principal balance of loans associated with newly acquired purchase loans may increase, causing growth in the size of our guaranty book.
+Borrowers with less equity typically have higher delinquency and default rates, particularly in times of economic stress. - As home prices increase, the severity of losses we incur on defaulted loans that we hold or guarantee decreases because the amount we can recover from the properties securing the loans increases.
+Declines in home prices may increase the losses we incur on defaulted loans. - As home prices rise, the principal balance of loans associated with newly acquired purchase loans may increase, causing growth in the size of our guaranty book.
 Additionally, rising home prices can increase the amount of equity borrowers have in their home, which may lead to an increase in origination volumes for cashout refinance loans with higher principal balances than the existing loan.
-Replacing existing loans with newly acquired cash-out refinances can affect the growth and size of our guaranty book. - Home prices on a national basis grew by 5.0% in the first half of 2023.
-We forecast home prices will decline in the second half of 2023; however, as a result of the strong home price growth in the first half of the year, we forecast national home price growth of 3.9% for the full year of 2023.
+Replacing existing loans with newly acquired cash-out refinances can affect the growth and size of our guaranty book. - Home prices on a national basis grew by an estimated 6.9% in the first nine months of 2023.
+We forecast national home price growth of 6.7% for the full year of 2023.
 We expect regional variation in home price changes.